adam-rumpf/trilevel-mcnfli/README.md

 This module includes a variety of submodules for running various aspects of the computational trial evaluation process.
 They are organized as follows:

+* `solver/`
+  * `method/`
+    * `network/`
+      * `network.py`: Network object module for use in storing the network defined by the NETGEN input file as well as additional problem info.
+    * `lp_cp.py`: Cutting plane algorithm for the lower-level bilevel program with the linear interdependence model as its lower level.
+    * `lp_dual.py`: Duality algorithm for the lower-level bilevel program with the linear interdependence model as its lower level.
+    * `milp_cp.py`: Cutting plane algorithm for the lower-level bilevel program with the binary interdependence model as its lower level.
+  * `upper_cp.py`: Driver for the upper-level cutting plane algorithm.
 * `driver.py`: Main driver.
-Processes each computational trial one-by-one to apply all available solution methods and record the results.
+Processes each computational trial file one-by-one to apply all available solution methods and record the results.
 * `solver.py`: Solution algorithm driver.
 Used to call each solution algorithm in turn and store its results.
-* `solver/`
-  * `upper_cp.py`: Driver for the upper-level cutting plane algorithm.
-  * `method/`
-    * `lp_cp.py`: Cutting plane algorithm for the lower-level bilevel program with a linear lower level.
-    * `lp_dual.py`: Duality algorithm for the lower-level bilevel program with a mixed-integer lower level.
-    * `milp_cp.py`: Cutting plane algorithm for the lower-level bilevel program with a mixed-integer lower level.
-    * `network/`
-      * `network.py`: Network object module for use in storing the network defined by the NETGEN input file.